 As a side note, the question is not, ‘How can we do what we have always done, but virtually?’
 That’s like saying, ‘How can I make this apple taste like an orange?’
 Doable—but it’s going to be wonky and way more work than just saying, ‘Let’s try using an orange this time!’

 This isn’t new, we have been encouraging this for a while.
 But a lot of the time the venue and the bells and whistles put these core values out of the spotlight.
 But now we can put all our focus into them, and I think that’s going to create an even better foundation for the future of our events (virtual, in person and hybrid).
 It’s not easy, a lot of our events are good because they are consistent and everyone knows exactly what they will get out of attending, but it’s not impossible to change it up and still make it worthwhile.
 The other part is being open to the ‘new normal’ and being willing to try something new or different because the world is changing—and we have to work with it.
 And don’t forget, having a partner to carry some of that burden of change is key too, you shouldn’t have to do this alone, and collectively we can really make something amazing!

 - Once you know the core values of your event, plug in tools to bring it to life.

-- With intriguing and captivating content, engaging your audience pre-/during-/post-event with thoughtful surveys and touch bases that make them feel valued.
+- With intriguing and captivating content and communication, engaging your audience pre-/during-/post-event with thoughtful surveys and touch bases that make them feel valued.